Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Several Brasset/Brasseaux families appeared in the Bayou Lafourche valley by the 1830s.
 Church and civil records make it difficult to link them to known Acadian lines of the family.
 After the 1840s, they disappear from the valley:

-Jean Brasseaux married Delphine Forgeron and also settled in Lafourche Interior Parish by the early 1830s.
-How was Jean kin to Joseph, and how were they kin to the other Brasset/Brasseauxs of South Louisiana?
+Jean Brasseaux married Delphine Forgeron, place and date unrecorded.
+Daughter Marie Hélène was born in Lafourche Interior Parish in February 1833.
+How was Jean kin to Joseph, and, if so, how were they kin to the other Brasseauxs of South Louisiana?

 Marie Ludivine Brasset married Reuben Bush at the Thibodaux church, Lafourche Interior Parish, in June 1844.
 The priest who recorded the marriage did not give Marie's parents' names.
 The June 1844 ceremony must have been a blessing of a union that already existed, because Marie Ludivine died in Lafourche Interior Parish the day before her "marriage"!